Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Finite presentations for

 Conjugacy relations in Case~(B) where the $d$th coordinate of~$\bm{\beta}$ has length~$k_{d}-1$ and those in Cases~(A), (C) and~(D) are established similarly.
 Finally the split relations~\eqref{rel:split} involving the transpositions defined in~\eqref{eq:shortdef} are either simply that definition or are inherited from split relations for the terms on the right-hand side of that formula.

-It now follows, using this step repeatedly, that we have constructed transpositions~$\swap{\bm{\alpha}}{\bm{\beta}}$, for $\bm{\alpha}, \bm{\beta} \in \Omega$ with $\bm{\alpha} \perp \bm{\beta}$, in the group~$G$ and have verified that all relations~\eqref{rel:symm}--\eqref{rel:split} involving these transpositions are satisfied.
-Consequently, by Theorem~\ref{thm:infpres}, there is a homomorphism $\phi \colon nV \to G$ that maps each transposition in~$nV$ to the corresponding element that we have defined in~$G$.
-Moreover, Relation~R7 tells us that the generator~$c$ is in the image of~$\phi$ and hence $G$~is isomorphic to a quotient of~$nV$.
-On the other hand, all the relations R1--R7 listed are satisfied by the corresponding elements of~$nV$ and hence there is a homomorphism from~$G$ into~$nV$ with non-trivial image.
-The fact that $nV$~is simple therefore yields $G \cong nV$, which completes the proof of Theorem~\ref{thm:finitepres}.
+It now follows, using this step repeatedly, that we have constructed transpositions~$\swap{\bm{\alpha}}{\bm{\beta}}$, for $\bm{\alpha}, \bm{\beta} \in \Omega$ with $\bm{\alpha} \perp \bm{\beta}$, in the group~$G$ and verified all relations~\eqref{rel:order}--\eqref{rel:split} involving these transpositions.
+Consequently, by Theorem~\ref{thm:infpres}, there is a homomorphism $\phi \colon nV \to G$ mapping each transposition in~$nV$ to the corresponding element that we have defined in~$G$.
+Moreover, Relation~\ref{rel:R7-c-def} tells us that the generator~$c$ is in the image of~$\phi$ and hence $G$~is isomorphic to a quotient of~$nV$.
+On the other hand, all relations \ref{rel:R1-Sym}--\ref{rel:R7-c-def} listed are satisfied by the corresponding elements of~$nV$ and so there is a homomorphism from~$G$ into~$nV$ with non-trivial image.
+The fact that $nV$~is simple therefore yields $G \cong nV$, completing the proof of Theorem~\ref{thm:finitepres}.

-\begin{trivlist} \item\textsc{Proof of Corollary~\ref{cor:2gen}:} The subgroup $H = \langle a,b \rangle \cong \Sym(\Delta)$ of~$G$ can be generated by a cycle~$x$ of length~$4^{n}$ and a transposition~$t$ that can be assumed to be disjoint from~$c$ (as described via Relation~R7).
+\begin{trivlist} \item\textsc{Proof of Corollary~\ref{cor:2gen}:} The subgroup $H = \langle a,b \rangle \cong \Sym(\Delta)$ of~$G$ can be generated by a cycle~$x$ of length~$4^{n}$ and a transposition~$t$ that can be assumed disjoint from~$c$ (as described via Relation~\ref{rel:R7-c-def}).
 Note that $c$~has odd order.
-Therefore $c$~and~$t$ are powers of~$y = ct$ and it follows that $\{ x, y \}$~is a generating set for~$G$.
-Applying Tietze transformations from the generating set~$\{ a,b,c \}$ to a presentation on the generators $x$~and~$y$ introduces two additional relations.
+Therefore $c$~and~$t$ are powers of~$y = ct$ and $\{ x, y \}$~is a generating set for~$G$.
+Applying Tietze transformations to produce a presentation on generators $x$~and~$y$ introduces two additional relations.
 This establishes the corollary. \end{trivlist}

 \paragraph{Acknowledgements:} The author thanks Collin Bleak for introducing him to Brin's family of groups~$nV$, suggesting this project for investigation and for various helpful comments.
 It should also be recorded that the fact that $nV$~can be generated by two elements, as appears in the proof of Corollary~\ref{cor:2gen}, was originally observed in collaboration with Bleak.
+The author also thanks Prof.\ Brin for his comments on a draft of this article and a referee of an earlier version for their helpful suggestions.